-Trekking bags hiking enthusiasts who have experienced blisters on their excursions found out the hard way that nothing spoils a hiking trip more than painful blistered feet.
+Trekking bag hiking enthusiasts who have experienced blisters on their excursions have found out the hard way that nothing spoils a hiking trip more than painful blistered feet.
 I’m not referring to the usual long hike fatigue that feet may experience, I’m talking about the rubbing of your hiking boots or any other irritant that causes a painful blister to form.
 Let’s examine the do’s and don’ts to prevent hiking blisters.

 The first rule of thumb is to never wear a brand new pair of hiking boots or shoes without first breaking them in.
 Wear them a few times around your house and during a few brief trips outdoors to allow the leather or material to stretch and breathe.
 Make sure you are properly fitted.
 Size fits can vary from different manufacturers.

 You’ll want the socks to have a snug fit to prevent bunching in the toes or heels.
 Merino wool also tends to be smell proof.
 If you don’t like wool, a combination hiking sock and light liner is the way to go.
 Pay attention to where the seams hit, which is ideally right below the tops of your toes.

-Trekking Bags – If Blister Prevention Fails
+Trekking Bag – If You Get A Blister Anyway